fluxcd/website/content/en/docs/guides/monitoring.md

 This guide walks you through configuring monitoring for the Flux control plane.

-Flux comes with a monitoring stack composed of:
+Flux uses kube-prometheus-stack to provide a monitoring stack:
+The

-* **Prometheus** server - collects metrics from the toolkit controllers and stores them for 2h
+* **Prometheus Operator** - collects metrics from the toolkit controllers and stores them for 2h
 * **Grafana** dashboards - displays the control plane resource usage and reconciliation stats

-## Install the monitoring stack
+## Install the kube-prometheus-operator

 To install the monitoring stack with `flux`, first register the toolkit Git repository on your cluster: